 |---|---|

-| Corrosion resistance | 304 superior |
+| Corrosion resistance | 304 is superior |

-| Durability | 304 maintains structure longer |
+| Durability | 304 maintains its structure longer |

-| Maintenance | 304 needs less |
+| Maintenance | 304 requires less visual upkeep |

-| Environmental tolerance | 304 better in salt/wet climates |
+| Environmental tolerance | 304 is better for salt and wet climates |

-| Service lifespan | 304 often outlasts 409 |
+| Service lifespan | 304 generally outlasts 409 |

 Cost And Value Tradeoffs